Fall of Constantinople: Preparations

-When Mehmed II succeeded his father in 1451, he was just nineteen years old.
+When Mehmed II succeeded his father in 1451, he was 19 years old.
 Many European courts assumed that the young Ottoman ruler would not seriously challenge Christian hegemony in the Balkans and the Aegean.
 In fact, Europe celebrated Mehmed coming to the throne and hoped his inexperience would lead the Ottomans astray.
 This calculation was boosted by Mehmed's friendly overtures to the European envoys at his new court.
 But Mehmed's mild words were not matched by his actions.
 By early 1452, work began on the construction of a second fortress (Rumeli hisarı) on the European side of the Bosphorus, several miles north of Constantinople.
 The new fortress sat directly across the strait from the Anadolu Hisarı fortress, built by Mehmed's great-grandfather Bayezid I. This pair of fortresses ensured complete control of sea traffic on the Bosphorus and defended against attack by the Genoese colonies on the Black Sea coast to the north.
 In fact, the new fortress was called Boğazkesen, which means "strait-blocker" or "throat-cutter".
 The wordplay emphasizes its strategic position: in Turkish boğaz means both "strait" and "throat".
 In October 1452, Mehmed ordered Turakhan Beg to station a large garrison force in the Peloponnese to block Thomas and Demetrios (despotes in Southern Greece) from providing aid to their brother Constantine XI Palaiologos during the impending siege of Constantinople.
 Karaca Pasha, the beylerbeyi of Rumelia, sent men to prepare the roads from Adrianople to Constantinople so that bridges could cope with the massive cannons.
 Fifty carpenters and 200 artisans also strengthened the roads where necessary.
 The Greek historian Michael Critobulus quotes Mehmed II's speech to his soldiers before the siege:

 European support

 Byzantine Emperor Constantine XI swiftly understood Mehmed's true intentions and turned to Western Europe for help; but now the price of centuries of war and enmity between the eastern and western churches had to be paid.
-Since the mutual excommunications of 1054, the Pope in Rome was committed to establishing unity with the eastern church.
+Since the mutual excommunications of 1054, the Pope in Rome was committed to establishing authority over the eastern church.
 The union was agreed by the Byzantine Emperor Michael VIII Palaiologos in 1274, at the Second Council of Lyon, and indeed, some Palaiologoi emperors had since been received into the Latin Church.
 Emperor John VIII Palaiologos had also recently negotiated union with Pope Eugene IV, with the Council of Florence of 1439 proclaiming a Bull of Union.
 The imperial efforts to impose union were met with strong resistance in Constantinople.
 A propaganda initiative was stimulated by anti-unionist Orthodox partisans in Constantinople; the population, as well as the laity and leadership of the Byzantine Church, became bitterly divided.
 Latent ethnic hatred between Greeks and Italians, stemming from the events of the Massacre of the Latins in 1182 by the Greeks and the Sack of Constantinople in 1204 by the Latins, played a significant role.
 Ultimately, the attempted union between east and west failed, greatly annoying Pope Nicholas V and the hierarchy of the Roman church.